unkeyed/marketing-site/TRADEMARKS.md

-# Unkey Trademark Policy
+# Unkey Brand Policy

-"Unkey", the Unkey logo, the Unkey wordmark, and any associated brand marks (collectively, the "Unkey Marks") are trademarks of Unkeyed, Inc. They are not licensed under the GNU Affero General Public License v3.0 that governs the source code of this repository, nor under the Creative Commons license that governs the Content.
+"Unkey", the Unkey logo, the Unkey wordmark, and associated brand assets (collectively, the "Unkey Marks") are unregistered trademarks and brand assets of Unkeyed, Inc. Unkeyed, Inc. has used these marks in commerce in connection with its software and infrastructure services and claims common-law trademark rights in them.

+The Unkey Marks are not licensed under the GNU Affero General Public License v3.0 that governs the source code of this repository, nor under the Creative Commons license that governs the Content.
+The Unkey logo is additionally protected by copyright.

 ## Scope